Computational quantum transport: a scattering approach perspective: Selected applications

-Later works tried to optimize the magneto-resistance of the tunnel junction.
+Later works tried to optimize the magnetoresistance of the tunnel junction.
 It has been predicted, for instance, that a few layers of graphene with Ni electrodes act as a perfect spin filter \cite{karpan2007} with regimes showing a negative differential resistance \cite{saha2012b} at finite bias.
 Another line of work used DFT+NEGF to address metallic magnetic systems \cite{schep1995,stiles2002}.
-An important evolution of the field has been the discovery of the phenomena of spin-transfer torque in non-collinear systems.
+In metals some effort has been devoted to calculate effective material parameters such as Gilbert damping, spin-flip diffusion length, spin Hall angle...that can later be incorporated into diffusion-like equations to address the macroscopic scale \cite{starikov2010,wang2016,gupta2020}.
+An important evolution of the field has been the discovery of the phenomenon of spin-transfer torque in non-collinear systems.
 Spin torque has enabled fully electric control of a magnetic configuration \cite{ralph2008}.
-DFT studies of spin transfer torque include \cite{stiles2002,haney2007, wang2008b,ellis2017}.
-Recent studies also capture a related effect, the spin orbit torque \cite{nikolic2018}.
+DFT studies of spin transfer torque include \cite{stiles2002,haney2007,wang2008b,ellis2017}.
+Recent studies also capture a related effect, the spin-orbit torque \cite{nikolic2018,belashchenko2019}.